Category Archives: 2022 Films

 Since the film was a commercial success, rumors of a sequel or prequel are swirling.
 I vote for a prequel because there is a lot left to tell regarding the Grabber.
 The character’s backstory is barely touched, leaving many questions unanswered.

 He only kidnaps and kills teenage boys, the suggestion being that the Grabber is gay.
-At one point, he announces that he just wants to look at Finney.
-The suggestion is uneven though because it’s never revealed if he rapes the boys before killing them or what his motive even is.
+At one point, he announces that he wants to look at Finney.
+The suggestion is uneven, though, because it’s never revealed if he rapes the boys before killing them or what his motive even is.

-The Grabber has a brother, who plays a key role in the story but their relationship is not explored.
+The Grabber has a brother, who plays a key role in the story, but their relationship is not explored in detail.
 What about parents, kids, or jobs?

 Both lure their victims into a grimy van and keep them tucked away underground before killing them.

-But, Buffalo Bill beats the Grabber by a landslide.
-The line ‘it rubs the lotion on its skin- it does this whenever it is told’ will forever run a chill up my spine.
+But Buffalo Bill beats the Grabber by a landslide.
+The line ‘it rubs the lotion on its skin- it does this whenever it is told’ will forever give me a chills.

 The editing and continuity are a win, especially in the final twenty minutes.
 The rescue/escape scenes are powerful and emotional without being hokey or overly predictable.